Notes on the Geography of Egypt: Skirting the Delta

 One of the few bits of antiquity to survive in Alexandria: Pompey's Pillar was erected not for Pompey but centuries later to support a statue of Diocletian.
 Don't feel too sorry for him; he doesn't mind.

 It's made of red granite from Aswan that was presumably first cut for use in a temple.
+How it got here is another matter, river or no.

 And now for something completely different: a shopping center just outside Alexandria and on the desert road to Cairo.